conduktor/conduktor-docs/docs/platform/get-started/configuration/cortex.md

   ingestion_rate: 50000
   max_series_per_metric: 100000
 ```
 Mount to `/opt/override-configs/cortex.yaml`.
 Spin up the container.
-Exec into the container and confirm the contents, `cat /var/conduktor/configs/monitoring-cortex.yaml`.
+Exec into the container and confirm the contents, replace `2` with the number of lines of override you wish to see, or remove grep to get the whole file, `cat /var/conduktor/configs/monitoring-cortex.yaml | grep limits -A2`.

 You should see a similar entry to the below in the opening logs: